 Some people avoid New York City like the plague, but more than eight million others can’t bear to leave the glorious buzzing mosaic that makes New York unique in the world.
 Love it or hate it, New York is New York, and this great metropolis is undeniably the capital of the capitalist world, with some of the best museums, the best shops, the best sights, and the best restaurants in the world.

 The key to a successful visit to New York City is finding a place to stay.
-Ideally, you’ll have an expense account, a friend, or a rich aunt, but lacking that, here are a few suggestions, most in the low-to-moderate range.
-It’s hard to beat the Holiday Inn New York-Soho (138 Lafayette St., 212/966-8898, $154 and up) for convenience, as it’s equidistant from Chinatown, Little Italy, SoHo, and TriBeCa.
-The least expensive place in town is probably the very large and popular HI-New York Hostel (891 Amsterdam Ave., 212/932-2300, private rooms $240 and up, dorm beds $50 and up), on the Upper West Side at 103rd Street, with private rooms plus dorm beds.
-And if money is no object, there are many fabulous hotels in New York City, like the small, stylish Morgans (237 Madison Ave., 212/686-0300, $279 and up) or the trendy Crosby Street Hotel (79 Crosby St., 212/226-6400, $450 and up), which is surprisingly quiet, considering its SoHo location.
+Ideally, you’ll have an expense account, a friend, or a rich aunt, but lacking that, here are a few that make for a good base.
+It’s hard to beat the Conrad New York (102 North End Ave., 212/945-0100, $225 and up) for location, placed along the Hudson River in peaceful Battery Park City, looking out over the Statue of Liberty, and the rooms are larger than most.
+The least expensive place in town is probably the large and popular HI-New York Hostel (891 Amsterdam Ave., 212/932-2300, $52 and up), on the Upper West Side at 103rd Street.
+And if money is no object, there are many fabulous hotels in New York City, like the trendy but genteel Crosby Street Hotel (79 Crosby St., 212/226-6400, $615 and up), which is surprisingly quiet, considering its heart-of-SoHo location.